shelo16/bog-ecommerce/README.md

 Database Access : PostgreSQL

-In order to run the application you should have Database named : "bog-db" and schema named "ecommerce-platform".
-DB port is running on 5432
+In order to run the application you should have :
+ * Database named : "bog-db"
+ * schema named "ecommerce-platform".
+ * DB port is running on 5432
-The DB server must have an Admin user with Save and Retrieve privilages and username = "postgres" , password = "123456"
+The DB server must have an Admin user with Save and Retrieve privilages and
+ * username = "postgres"
+ * password = "123456"

-This configuration can be changed in Application.properties under "spring.datasource.url" , "spring.datasource.username", "spring.datasource.password"
+This configuration can be changed in Application.properties under :
+ * "spring.datasource.url" ,
+ * "spring.datasource.username",
+ * "spring.datasource.password"

 API technologies : Application in running on Spring Boot with Java 8 and Tomcat for Application Server
 * Built in Swagger

-Every Method is Documented
+ * Every Method is Documented

 PROBLEMS :